The COVID-19 "Super Strain" Should Make You Rethink These Common Activities

 By now, you've probably heard about the new mutant strain of COVID-19.
-The variant, known as the SARS-CoV-2 lineage B.1.1.7, originated in the United Kingdom in the early fall, and was first detected in the U.S. on January 5.
+The variant, known as the SARS-CoV-2 lineage B.1.1.7, originated in the UK in the early autumn.
 And it's spreading — fast.

 All viruses mutate, but B.1.1.7, along with other new variants that have been detected in South Africa and Ohio, are concerning, says Abisola Olulade, MD, a family medicine physician based in San Diego: "They're worrisome because they have a lot of mutations, not just a few, and these mutations are significant and can have potential clinical implications."